ocaml/merlin/editor/vim/index.markdown

 <kbd>&lt;C-x&gt; &lt;C-o&gt;</kbd>

-Trigger the standard vim _omnicompletion_.
-Given a prefix it will suggest all the elements of the current environment matching the given prefix and display their type.
+Triggers the standard vim _omnicompletion_.
+It will suggest all the elements of the current environment matching the given prefix and display their type.

 ![vim completion](complete.png)

-See [Advanced features](#advanced-features) for more plugin integration.
+See [Advanced features](#advanced-features) for integration with other plugins.

 ## Type of an expression

 - `:MerlinTypeOf` <kbd>&lt;Localleader&gt; t</kbd> (see `:h localleader`) \
-Display the type in the command line, and highlight the considered expression.
+Highlights the considered expression and displays it's type.

 - `:MerlinGrowEnclosing` <kbd>&lt;Localleader&gt; n</kbd> and
 `:MerlinShrinkEnclosing` <kbd>&lt;Localleader&gt; p</kbd>\
-Grow or shrink the expression you want to type.
+Climb the typed-tree and display the type of bigger expressions surrounding the cursor.

 - `:MerlinTypeOf <expr>` \
-Display the type of the expression given in argument.
+Displays the type of the expression given in argument.

 ## Locate an identifier

 - `:MerlinLocate` \
-Jump to the definition of the identifier under the cursor.
+Jumps to the definition of the identifier under the cursor.

 - `:MerlinLocate <expr>` \
-Jump to the definition of the given identifier.
+Jumps to the definition of the given identifier.

 ## Source browsing

 - `:ML <module_name>` and `:MLI <module_name>` \
-Open the corresponding file.
+Opens the corresponding file.

 - `:MerlinJump fun` \
-Jump to the begining of the current function.
+Jumps to the begining of the current function.

 - `:MerlinJump let` \
-Jump to the begining of the current `let`.
+Jumps to the begining of the current `let`.

 - `:MerlinJump module` \
-Jump to the begining of the current `module`.
+Jumps to the begining of the current `module`.

 - `:MerlinJump match` \
-Jump to the begining of the current `match`.
+Jumps to the begining of the current `match`.

 ## Case analysis (destruct)